nik-x625/qlines_app/README.md

 The application is running on 2 sites and DB on 3 sites The 3 sites must in same city, not far from each other with good QoS for DB sync Need to make sure that I have diverse VMs.
 For e.g., the networking issue inside the docker engine is a common problem.
-For the moment, it’s easier to manage it through multiple VMS.
+For the moment, it's easier to manage it through multiple VMS.
 Remember the case when blog.qlines.net was not possible to launch (in Jul 2023).

 Problems still to be solved in above schematic: